 ...cooked 2 different vegetable side dishes (creamed pumpkin and stir-fried broccoli) and baked dessert.
 I refused to do the dishes and now I'm here moaning about how tired I am, but you should have seen the smiles on those faces.

 But let's get back to business.
-Here is nonna's recipe, transcribed and translated straight from her tattered and handwritten recipe journal, one of my most precious belongings.
+Here is nonna's recipe for homemade pasta from scratch, transcribed and translated straight from her tattered and handwritten recipe journal, one of my most precious belongings.

 300 g (1 1/2 cups) flour, possibly "00" + more for dusting